junhaiqi/wsd/README.md

 # If you have a fasta file $ref.fa that load tandem repeats (TRs) and a fasta file $tems.fa that load template sequences, you can run this command to obtain decomposition results in a tsv file $out.tsv
 ./wsd $ref.fa -m $tems.fa >$out.tsv

-# Using 36 threads to decompose the ultra-long tandem repeats
+# Using 36 threads to decompose the ultra-long tandem repeats (centromeres)
 ./wsd $ref.fa -m $tems.fa -t36 -A1 >$out.tsv

 ```